shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 You can copy and distribute it, and you can adapt it for your own use by filling in the designated placeholders.
 However, to maintain consistency for the "VOD Reaction License Version 0.5" model, modifications to the core legal terms (beyond placeholders) mean your version should be considered a new, distinct license.
 Full details on how you can use and adapt the license template text are provided in Clause 11 of the License Template document itself, and further explained in Section 7 of this guide.
 </details>

-To help you smoothly adopt and operationalize the VOD Reaction License model, this guide will detail the following steps and considerations:
+To help you smoothly adopt and operationalize the VRL model, this guide will detail the following steps and considerations:

 * **[Section 2: How to Adopt This License for Your Channel: Step-by-Step](#2-how-to-adopt-this-license-for-your-channel-step-by-step)** - Explains the concrete steps from obtaining the License Template to customizing it and announcing it to your community.
 * **[Section 3: Important Considerations for You (as an Adopting Licensor)](#3-important-considerations-for-you-as-an-adopting-licensor)** - Describes key points to keep in mind when offering the license, such as handling third-party content and understanding the grant-back.